anchal-k007/git-cheatsheet/README.md

 ### git checkout \<filename\>
 - Undo all the changes that have been made to *filename* since the most recent commit
+- Also shifts HEAD to point to that particular file

 ### git restore \<filename\>
 - Undo all the changes that have been made to *filename* since the most recent commit